fortinetdev/terraform-provider-fortios/website/docs/r/fortios_switchcontrollersecuritypolicy_localaccess.html.markdown

 ---

 # fortios_switchcontrollersecuritypolicy_localaccess
 Configure allowaccess list for mgmt and internal interfaces on managed FortiSwitch.
+Applies to FortiOS Version `>= 6.2.4`.

 ## Argument Reference